flotwig/ringo/DESIGN.md

 A connection is established by sending a packet down the ring containing the filename and the number of bytes the file will be chunked into:

-`FILE <filename> <byte-count>\r\n`
+`FILE <filename> <byte-count>`

-Upon receiving a packet containing `ACK\r\n`, the sender will begin transmitting the data as 507-byte chunks with a 1-byte header containing the current sequence number, `0-255`.
+Upon receiving an ACK packet for this command, the sender will begin transmitting the data as 507-byte chunks with a 1-byte header containing the current sequence number, `0-255`.
 This sequence number is unsigned and may roll over.
 This means each UDP packet will be 508 bytes.
 The sender will transmit one packet at a time and wait for a corresponding `ACK` message from the receiver before sending the next packet.

 A data packet may be retransmitted if the sender detects a timeout.

 Once the data transfer is complete, the sender will terminate the connection by sending a single packet with the final sequence number:

-`BYE <sequence number>\r\n`
+`BYE`

 This hangup will also be retransmitted if acknowledgement times out.

 ### ACK

-A receiver may send the special unsequenced `ACK\r\n` packet to acknowledge that it is ready to receive the file indicated by a `FILE` request.

-Upon receiving a data packet from the sender, the receiver must send an acknowledgment packet with the contents of the first byte of the received packet, the sequence number:
+Upon receiving a packet from the sender, the receiver must send an acknowledgment packet with the sequence number it has just received:

-`ACK <sequence-number>\r\n`
+`ACK <sequence-number>`

 ## Algorithms